lykinsbd/stockpiler/README.md

 Stockpiler utilizes Nornir, Netmiko, and GitPython for a fully self-contained backup solution, and has been tested to function on Linux, MacOS, and Windows.

+## Supported Platforms

+Today, Stockpiler can back up any Cisco IOS-like device that understands the `more system:running-config` command.
+This includes devices running these operating systems:

+* Cicso IOS
+* Cisco IOS-XE
+* Cisco ASA OS
+* Cisco Nexus OS

+Further device support can be easily added as needed by creating additional Nornir Tasks for them.

 ## Using Stockpiler

 Once installed in an environment Stockpiler can be called directly/ad-hoc, or more commonly, by a Cron Job or other